 Description of Component Function AX - Auxiliary trip indicator for manual motor starters.
-Switches when cutter or pump motor starter CD2 trips. СВ2 - only) CC - Provides power to the compressor motor.
+Switches when cutter or pump motor starter trips.
+CB2 - Overload and short circuit protection for control circuit and crankcase heater.
+(400/460V machines only) CC - Provides power to the compressor motor.
 Continuously energized during freezing and thawing.
 Auxiliary contacts control main power for control circuit components, crankcase heater, control relay and harvest timer.
 CR - Controls sequencing of Freezing and Thawing circuits.
 Energized during thawing period.
 CU - Cutter Motor Starter (Manual motor starter and contactor).
 Starts and stops cutter motor.
 Provides short circuit and over current protection.
-Stops cutter motor and ice machine in the event of a mechanical or electrical malfunction that results in excessive motor amperes CS CoreSense replaces Copeland Sentronic Oil Pressure Safety module on all Discus compressors and 0.5 - the Electronic Motor Protector module in 4D & 6D compressors.
-Note: 2D & 3D compressors will still have Internal Line Break overload protection.
+Stops cutter motor and ice machine in the event of a mechanical or electrical malfunction that results in excessive motor amperes.
+CS - CoreSense replaces Copeland Sentronic Oil Pressure Safety module on all Discus compressors and the Electronic Motor Protector module in 4D & 6D compressors.
+Note: 2D & 3D compressor will still have Internal Line Break overload protection.
 DS - Disconnect switch (CE and Australian Approved machines only) ET - Indicates hours of machine operation.
 Energized when compressor is operating.
-FC - Cutter Motor Starter (Manual motor starter and contactor).
+FC - Fan Control Motor Starter (Manual motor starter and contactor).
 Cycles the fan motor(s) of air-cooled condenser on and off.
 Activated by the condenser pressure switch (Air-cooled Machines ONLY).
 Provides short circuit and over current protection.
-Stops fan motors in the event of a mechanical or EDC Regulates the ice thickness by reading freezer pressure and initiating the thaw period at the set 115- point.
+Stops fan motors in the event of a mechanical or electrical malfunction that results in excessive motor amperes.
+FPS - Regulates the ice thickness by reading freezer pressure and initiating the thaw period at the set point.
 FU1 & FU2 - Short circuit protection for control circuit and crankcase heater on 200/230V machines.
 Protection for primary side of transformer on 400/460V machines FU10-FU60 - Short circuit protection for power monitor (Optional) P - Pump Motor Starter (Manual motor starter and contactor).
 Starts and stops pump motor.
 Provides short circuit and over current protection.
-Stops water pump motor in the event of a mechanical or Used to stop machine immediately (Should be used for emergency stopping only).
-PB2 Used for starting machine or manually harvesting.
-Will initiate a harvest cycle whenever pushed 1 D2 = with the "Clean/Off/Ice" selector switch in the "Ice" position and machine operating in a freeze cycle.
+Stops water pump motor in the event of a mechanical or electrical malfunction that results in excessive motor amperes.
+PB1 - Used to stop machine immediately (Should be used for emergency stopping only).
+PB2 - Used for starting machine or manually harvesting.
+Will initiate a harvest cycle whenever pushed with the "Clean/Off/Ice" selector switch in the "Ice" position and machine operating in a freeze cycle.
 PDB - Power distribution block.
 PF - Stops the machine when there is a power failure or interruption.
-Also, stops the machine when the high/low pressure switch, oil pressure safety control, pump overload, cutter overload, compressor safeties tripped, or there was a power outage, the machine must be manually restarted by pushing the "Start" button.
+Also, stops the machine when the high/low pressure switch, oil pressure safety control, pump overload, cutter overload, compressor overload or the control circuit breaker is tripped.
+If the "Stop" button was pushed, any of the safeties tripped, or there was a power outage, the machine must be manually restarted by pushing the "Start" button.
 PM - (Optional) Phase monitor for compressor motor.
 Monitors voltage in / out of compressor motor contactor.
 Will shut machine off in voltage is outside of set parameters.
 SS - Used to select operating mode of machine.
 When in clean position, only the water pump will run.
-I have a not the completion of a freeze and harvest period.
+This allows cleaner to be circulated through the freezer without making ice.
 In the off position, the machine will shut down after the completion of a freeze and harvest period.
-In the ice position machine will cycle on and off based on a control signal (i.e. bin thermostat or timer) or run continuously until manually stopped by setting the switch to the "Off" position. Τ- Controls the time of the thawing period.
+In the ice position, machine will cycle on and off based on a control signal (i.e. bin thermostat or timer) or run continuously until manually stopped by setting the switch to the "Off" position.
+T - Controls the time of the thawing period.
 TB - Numbered for multiple wire connections and ease of troubleshooting.
-TB1 - Customer connections for remote Air Cooled condenser.
+Customer connections for remote Air Cooled condenser.
 TB2 - Customer connections for auxiliary contacts on cutter, pump and compressor contactors.
+1.2.2 · 'L L L